bdavidxyz/protheme/_posts/2016-05-18-how-to-name-css-classes.md

   <!-- That's better.
-  I removed a class declaration, it enforces the one-state-rule, and for those who use SASS, it makes code cleaner.-->
+  I removed a class declaration, it enforces the one-state-rule, and for those who use Sass, it makes code cleaner.-->
 </button>
 ```